Michael Jackson: Move to Epic and Off the Wall (1975–1981)

 Jackson (left) and Quincy Jones (right) appear with Diana Ross on her upcoming special, Diana, in March 1981.

 The Jackson 5 left Motown in 1975, signing with Epic Records and renaming themselves the Jacksons.
-Their younger brother Randy joined the band around this time; Jermaine stayed with Motown and pursued a solo career.
-The Jacksons continued to tour internationally, and released six more albums between 1976 and 1984.
-Michael, the group's main songwriter during this time, wrote songs such as "Shake Your Body (Down to the Ground)" (1978), "This Place Hotel" (1980), and "Can You Feel It" (1980).
+Their younger brother Randy joined the band around this time, while Jermaine remained with Motown to pursue a solo career.
+The Jacksons continued to tour internationally and released six more albums between 1976 and 1984.
+Michael, the group's main songwriter during this period, wrote songs such as "Shake Your Body (Down to the Ground)" (1978), "This Place Hotel" (1980), and "Can You Feel It" (1980).

-In 1977, Jackson moved to New York City to star as the Scarecrow in The Wiz, a musical film directed by Sidney Lumet, alongside Diana Ross, Nipsey Russell, and Ted Ross which was a box-office failure.
-The film's score was arranged by Quincy Jones, who later produced three of Jackson's solo albums.
-During his time in New York, Jackson frequented the Studio 54 nightclub, where he heard early hip-hop; this influenced his beatboxing on future tracks such as "Working Day and Night".
+In 1977, Jackson moved to New York City to star as the Scarecrow in The Wiz, a musical film directed by Sidney Lumet and featuring Diana Ross, Nipsey Russell, and Ted Ross.
+The film was a box-office failure.
+Its score was arranged by Quincy Jones, who later produced three of Jackson's solo albums.
+During his time in New York, Jackson frequented the Studio 54 nightclub, where he heard early hip-hop; this influenced his beatboxing on later tracks such as "Working Day and Night".

-Jackson's fifth solo album and first album as an adult, Off the Wall (1979), established him as a solo performer and helped him move from the bubblegum pop of his youth to more complex sounds.
-It produced four top 10 entries in the US: "Off the Wall", "She's Out of My Life", and the chart-topping singles "Don't Stop 'Til You Get Enough" and "Rock with You".
-The album reached number three on the US Billboard 200 and sold over 20 million copies worldwide.
-He also won a Grammy Award for Best Male R&B Vocal Performance for 1979 with "Don't Stop 'Til You Get Enough".
-At the American Music Awards during the 1980s, he won Favorite Soul/R&B Single for "Don't Stop 'Til You Get Enough" and two consecutive awards for Favorite Soul/R&B Album as well as Favorite Soul/R&B Male Artist.
-In 1981, Jackson was the American Music Awards winner for Favorite Soul/R&B Album and Favorite Soul/R&B Male Artist.
+Jackson's fifth solo album and first as an adult, Off the Wall (1979), established him as a solo performer and marked his transition from the bubblegum pop of his youth to more complex sounds.
+The album produced four top-10 entries in the US: "Off the Wall", "She's Out of My Life", and the chart-topping hits "Don't Stop 'Til You Get Enough" and "Rock with You".
+Off the Wall reached number three on the Billboard 200 and sold more than 20 million copies worldwide.
+Jackson won the Grammy Award for Best Male R&B Vocal Performance for 1979 with "Don't Stop 'Til You Get Enough".
+At the American Music Awards during the early 1980s, he won Favorite Soul/R&B Single for "Don't Stop 'Til You Get Enough", two consecutive awards for Favorite Soul/R&B Album, and Favorite Soul/R&B Male Artist.
+In 1981, he again won the American Music Awards for Favorite Soul/R&B Album and Favorite Soul/R&B Male Artist.

-Jackson felt Off the Wall should have made a bigger impact, and was determined to exceed expectations with his next release.
+Jackson felt that Off the Wall should have had a greater influence and was determined to exceed expectations with his next release.
 In 1980, he secured the highest royalty rate in the music industry: 37 percent of wholesale album profit.